tier4/caret_doc/docs/design/tracepoint_definition.md

 A handler such as `timer_handle` and `subscription_handle` are assigned to a callback group.
 A callback group belongs to an executor.

-### Tracepoints for representing flow of message publish
+### Tracepoints for representing flow of message transmission

 ```mermaid